 Role

-Lead UX researcher
+Sole UX researcher

-1. When do engaged Contributors use Premise?
+1. When do users who engage in mapping tasks use Premise?

 Research Questions